zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <tr/>
 <tr/>
 <tr><td>info</td>
-<td>(Optional) Any additional information the developer wants to add. <sup>[1]</sup> It can be set as a NIL Sting or channel related information.
-Other users in the channel will not receive this information.</td>
+<td>(Optional) Any additional information you want to add. <sup>[1]</sup> It can be set as a NIL Sting or channel related information.
+Other users in the channel do not receive this information.</td>
 </tr>
 <tr><td>uid</td>
 <td>(Optional) User ID: A 32-bit unsigned integer ranging from 1 to (2^32-1).
 It must be unique.
-If not assigned (or set to 0), the SDK assigns one and returns it in the joinSuccessBlock callback.
+If not assigned (or set to 0), the SDK assigns one and returns it in the <code>joinSuccessBlock</code> callback.
 The app must record and maintain the returned value, as the SDK does not maintain it.</td>
 </tr>
 <tr><td>joinSuccessBlock</td>
-<td>Callback on user successfully joined the channel.</td>
+<td>Callback on the user successfully joining the channel.</td>
 </tr>
 </tbody>
 </table>

-> [1] For example, when a host wants to customize the resolution and bitrate for a live broadcast channel with CDN Live enabled, they can include them in this parameter in JSON format.
+> [1] For example, when a host wants to customize the resolution and bitrate for a live broadcast channel with CDN live enabled, you can include them in this parameter in JSON format.
 For example, \{“owner”:true, …, “width”:300, “height”:400, “bitrate”:100\}.
 Only when neither `width`, `height`, and `bitrate` is 0 can the bitrate and resolution settings take effect.

 > When joining a channel, the SDK calls `setCategory AVAudioSessionCategoryPlayAndRecord` to set `AVAudioSession` to `PlayAndRecord` mode.
-The application should not set it to any other mode.
-When setting to this mode, the sound being played (for example a ringtone) will be interrupted.
+The app should not set it to any other mode.
+When setting to this mode, the sound being played (for example, a ringtone) is interrupted.

-#### Leave a Channel (leaveChannel)
+#### Allows a User to Leave a Channel (leaveChannel)

 ```
 - (int)leaveChannel:(void(^ _Nullable)(AgoraChannelStats * _Nonnull stat))leaveChannelBlock;
 ```

 This method allows a user to leave a channel, such as hanging up or exiting a call.
-After joining a channel, the user must call the leaveChannel method to end the call before joining another one.
+After joining a channel, the user must call this method to end the call before joining another one.

-The `leaveChannel` method releases all resources related to the call.
-The `leaveChannel` method is called asynchronously, and the user has not actually left the channel when the call returns.
+This method releases all resources related to the call and asynchronous.
+The user has not actually left the channel when the method call returns.
 When the user leaves the channel, the SDK triggers the `didLeaveChannelWithstats` callback.

-> If you call `destroy()` immediately after `leaveChannel`, the `leaveChannel` process will be interrupted, and the SDK will not trigger the `didLeaveChannelWithstats` callback.
+> If you call the `destroy` method immediately after calling the `leaveChannel` method, the `leaveChannel` process is interrupted, and the SDK does not trigger the `didLeaveChannelWithstats` callback.

 <table>
 <colgroup>